For a detailed overview of the program, please view our… NEW LANDLORD PROGRAM OVERVIEW PACKET

 2. Approve the Tenant

 Even though a family is determined by the DuPage Housing Authority to be eligible for the program, the owner must approve the family as a suitable renter.
-The DHA knows that the owner has approved the family when a Request for Tenancy Approval (RFTA) form is submitted to our office.
-A tenant that is eligible to move will have this form available for the owner.
+The DHA knows that the owner has approved the family when a Request for Tenancy Approval (RFTA) form and Packet is submitted to our office.
+A tenant that is eligible to move will have this packet available for the owner.

 3. Tenancy and Unit Approval by DHA